grafana/mimir/docs/sources/operating-grafana-mimir/configure-zone-aware-replication.md

 With zone-aware replication enabled, Grafana Mimir guarantees data replication to replicas across different zones.

+> **Warning:**
+> Ensure that deployment tooling for rolling updates is also zone-aware.
+> Rolling updates should only update replicas in a single zone at any one time.

 Grafana Mimir supports zone-aware replication for each of:

 - [Alertmanager alerts](#configuring-alertmanager-alerts-replication)